-In this article, we are going to be talking about the use of application development software.
-We will be comparing Kubernetes vs Docker.
+In this article, We will be comparing Kubernetes vs Docker.
 We shall break down the difference between Docker and what is known as Docker Swarm.
-Docker is one of the main software developers use to develop, ship, and run different applications.
-It provides the user with a straightforward way of doing these things allowing for decreased app production times.
+Docker is one of the main platforms software developers use to develop, ship, and run different applications.

-This allows companies to deliver software much faster than they would have been able to in the past.
 Docker Swarm is an extension of Docker.
-It takes this infrastructure and breaks it up into clusters of nodes.
-This means everything is operated in that manner as well.
+It takes the infrastructure and breaks it up into clusters of nodes.
+This means everything is operated in that manner.
 This was created to allow for more in-depth development of an app that requires communication with other software.

 Your apps are no longer linked to just the device they are stored on but can access the internet when they need to download updates.
 We shall look at the benefits and drawbacks of the software.
-We will then look at why some consumers prefer to use a different software called Kubernetes and what it is.
+We will then look at why some developers prefer to use Kubernetes and what it is.
 Docker and Kubernetes are key players in the container ecosystem.

 Docker Swarm Features

-This will save the company and developer time as it allows them to input instructions once and then moves on to something else without worrying about those parts.
+This will save the organisation and developer time as it allows them to input instructions once and then move on to something else without worrying about other parts.
 Docker Swarm will manage and execute the physical and virtual containers for you.
 All the instructions that you have provided for it will become a blueprint for the manager.
 The manager, in this case, is Docker Swarm.
 The application will use this as a guideline to run various commands.

 Docker Swarm overview